adamant/adamant.language.reference/async.md

 Note: Promises will have to carry information about what exceptions they can throw so we can know what exceptions our function can throw

 CPU bound vs IO bound.
-In C#, use Task.Run for CPU bound, but it sounds like it really depends on who the caller is for whether you want that, so perhaps the rule should be that you push onto the caller to Task.Run you if needed?
+In C#, use `Task.Run` for CPU bound, but it sounds like it really depends on who the caller is for whether you want that, so perhaps the rule should be that you push onto the caller to `Task.Run` you if needed?

-Note: Promise<T> may be a good example of a struct that should be a move type.
+Note: `Promise<T>` may be a good example of a struct that should be a move type.
 Generally, only one person should be awaiting it.

 -------

 Idea: Implicit awaits.
-Any time the compiler sees a conversion from async T to T it could insert an `await`.
+Any time the compiler sees a conversion from `async T` to `T` it could insert an `await`.
 In other languages, that would be horrible, it would confuse the shared state.
 But with lifetimes in Adamant, the compiler would correctly enforce mutability.
-If it wasn't right you'd get a compiler error and could add an await.
+If it wasn't right you'd get a compiler error and could add an `await`.

 -------